aliaksandr-master/node-verifier-schema/README.md

 (in this example you get all available values of field names and can modify them correctly next time).

 This system of validation errors has no end message - for multi-language support.
-You can create simple function for mapping ValidationResultError to user-friendly message (with current user language).
+You can create simple function for mapping ValidationError to user-friendly message (with current user language).
 ```js
 var messages = {
     // rule -> template